 - Interest: Learn why trade, religion, and power in ancient Egypt pivoted on these natural chokepoints.

-- Desire: Picture yourself stepping off a small boat at Philae, tracing hieroglyphs once seen by Nile pilots forced to haul cargo around rapids.
+- Desire: Picture yourself stepping off a boat at Philae, tracing hieroglyphs seen by Nile pilots forced to haul cargo around rapids.

 FAQs — Searchable questions people ask about “What is a Cataract in Egypt?”